 So, in general, before you sign up for any online high school course, make sure the school is properly accredited and licensed.

-If you want to read more about how to earn a GED diploma fast rather than signing up for an online high school, check out this post where you can learn all about it.
+If you want to read more about how to earn a GED diploma fast rather than signing up for an online high school, check out this post where you can learn all about getting your GED fast.

 The GED high school equivalency credential can now also be earned online.
 Many students who don’t finish high school turn to the GED (General Education Development) alternative to satisfy U.S. secondary school requirements.